sagencetraining/assessment_level_one/README.md

 ```

 ## VM Setup
-You will need to download the desktop version of Citrix Workspace to log onto the virtual machine.
-Please download the Citrix Workspace application for your computer:
+Navigate to [sagence.cloud.com](sagence.cloud.com) and log in using your Sagence webmail credentials.
+You will be prompted to "Detect Workspace" and download the Citrix Workspace application.
+You may have trouble logging in if you have never reset your Sagence credentials.
+Please email [training@sagenceconsulting.com](mailto:training@sagenceconsulting.com) with any issues accessing the virtual machine.

+If the Workspace application download does not automatically start, here are download links:
   * [Windows download](https://www.citrix.com/downloads/workspace-app/windows/workspace-app-for-windows-latest.html)
   * [Mac download](https://www.citrix.com/downloads/workspace-app/mac/workspace-app-for-mac-latest.html)

-There is also a lite version of Workspace that can be accessed through [sagence.cloud.com](sagence.cloud.com) with limited features, so we recommend the desktop version.
-You can use your Sagence email credentials to log in.

 ## Data